American Indian Heritage Day 2020

-The Franciscans in the missions of San Antonio used figures such as this santo of St. Francis to communicate their faith to the American Indian groups of Texas.
+The Franciscans in the missions of San Antonio used figures such as this Santo of St. Francis to communicate their faith to the American Indian groups of Texas.

 A master craftsman with a high level of expertise in woodworking made this pair of mesquite gates for a mission.

-Eric Tippeconnic, Comance artist
+Eric Tippeconnic, Comanche artist